spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 Spectre is a calculator; `7 * 14 = 98`. `AC`
 Try again; `7 * 14`?
 Yup, it's still `98`.

-### Yeah, but... really?
+### All the things?

 ![Everything](https://64.media.tumblr.com/1ad96cc69a39c74a835795c65ed54cee/cf882d1e773b3db8-ba/s500x750/5dd21f5996b20e2968a8f096ef879df71944d889.gifv)

 Spectre was built intentionally to be different.
 It has been securing people's lives since 2011.
-Its algorithm has cryptographical hardening at several stages.
+Its algorithm has cryptographical hardening at several stages, and we'll dive into the details of its security characteristics in a future post.

-But what really matters is our wishlist.
+But, what really matters is our wishlist.
 So let's take an honest look:

 I don't want to have to remember a ton of things